OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

 enforce it in-script (`timeout {{WrappedAction.Timeout}}s ...`) when the runtime exposes none.

-When the wrapped action specified no timeout, `WrappedAction.Timeout` evaluates to `0`; wrap scripts MUST treat `0` as "no timeout" and omit the underlying runtime's timeout flag in that case (for example, omit `--timeout` from `docker container stop` rather than passing `--timeout 0`, which Docker interprets as "kill immediately").
+When the wrapped action specified no timeout, `WrappedAction.Timeout` is `null` — following the EXPR semantics for optional data, as with the `WrappedAction.Cancelation.*` variables.
+Interpolated into a format string, `null` renders as the empty string, so wrap scripts that reference the variable unconditionally MUST either branch on it first or apply EXPR's null-coalescing `or` to supply a fallback; and they MUST omit the underlying runtime's timeout flag when the value is `null` (for example, omit `--timeout` from `docker container stop` rather than passing `--timeout 0`, which Docker interprets as "kill immediately").
+Typing the variable `int?` rather than using a `0` sentinel lets whole-field expression forwarding (`timeout: "{{WrappedAction.Timeout}}"`) work in every case: a declared timeout forwards verbatim, and a `null` result drops the field so the hook position's schema default applies — a `0` sentinel would be out of range for the `<posinteger>` field.
-The sentinel `0` was chosen because the OpenJD `<posinteger>` schema cannot represent absent values.

 Templates that omit `timeout` on a wrap hook inherit OpenJD's default for that hook position.
 The session runtime enforces the hook timeout by